Stanford hosts Love and No. 4 Arizona - WTOP News

 BOTTOM LINE: No. 4 Arizona takes on the Stanford Cardinal after Caleb Love scored 22 points in Arizona’s 100-81 victory against the California Golden Bears.

-The Cardinal have gone 5-2 in home games.
-Stanford is fourth in the Pac-12 with 27.1 defensive rebounds per game led by Maxime Raynaud averaging 7.4.
+The Cardinal are 5-2 in home games.
+Stanford is sixth in the Pac-12 with 36.0 points per game in the paint led by Maxime Raynaud averaging 10.0.

-The Wildcats have gone 1-0 against Pac-12 opponents.
-Arizona is fifth in college basketball with 20.3 assists per game led by Kylan Boswell averaging 4.0.
+The Wildcats are 1-0 in Pac-12 play.
+Arizona leads the Pac-12 with 12.2 offensive rebounds per game led by Oumar Ballo averaging 2.7.

-Stanford scores 77.9 points, 6.7 more per game than the 71.2 Arizona allows.
-Arizona has shot at a 50.1% clip from the field this season, 6.9 percentage points greater than the 43.2% shooting opponents of Stanford have averaged.
+Stanford makes 47.6% of its shots from the field this season, which is 6.6 percentage points higher than Arizona has allowed to its opponents (41.0%).
+Arizona scores 18.5 more points per game (93.2) than Stanford allows to opponents (74.7).

+The Cardinal and Wildcats face off Sunday for the first time in Pac-12 play this season.

 LAST 10 GAMES: Cardinal: 4-6, averaging 76.9 points, 35.9 rebounds, 17.3 assists, 5.6 steals and 2.5 blocks per game while shooting 48.1% from the field.
 Their opponents have averaged 74.3 points per game.